Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

 If you want to download the drivers for your GPU (Graphics Card), and the manufacturer's website doesn't provide the drivers, you can download them from the OEM's website.
 Only do this if you have to.
 Now follow the same instructions as Method 2, but with the OEM's website.

- 1. On the search engine of your choice (Google, Bing, etc…), search for "{your brand device name} drivers".
+ 1. On the search engine of your choice (Google, Bing, etc…), search for "{the OEM's name} drivers".
  2. Search for the model number of the piece of hardware you want to upgrade/install drivers for.
  3. When you select the product, you have two options:
 	- It's recommended to use the driver downloader if it's provided, as it makes the installation a lot easier.